stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 ### Manual LOS Analysis

-In the image below, the user has selected "LOS Analysis" from the right mouse menu at WP9.
+In the image below, the user has selected "Line of Sight ..." from the right mouse menu at WP9.
 The slider is positioned appropriate to WP9.
 Note that if the mission contains JUMP WPs, these are executed once only (regardless of the mission setting).
 This is why the slider might appear less advanced compared to the mission length if the JUMP is ignored.
-The user can reposition the WP using the slider.
+The user can reposition the WP using the slider (or the start / end buttons).

 When "Point LOS" is clicked, the LOS is calculated between planned home (brown icon, lower left) and the red "⨁" "Point of Interest" (POI) icon.
 This is displayed as a terrain plot with the LOS line superimposed over the terrain elevation.
 The line is red as there is no LOS (and it would be green where there is LOS).
 A red "dot-dash" is also displayed on the map.
 If a margin is specified, then LOS lines with clearance between the terrain and the margin value are shown in orange.

 The user may repeat the "move slider" / "Point LOS" action as required.
 The prior terrain plot is removed each time "Point LOS" is selected; the lines on the map are removed when the slider dialog is closed.
 "Auto LOS" may be used to run a continuous analysis from the currently selected location.
+"Auto LOS" may be started / stopped at any point (and Point Analysis invoked at any time when stopped).

 When an analysis results in an orange or red LOS line, the first point where the LOS break is detected is shown on the line as a coloured blob.
 This is apparent in the Auto image below.